Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

 \textit{Fine-tuning BERT:} For the BERT variant models, we use a manual search to find the best hyperparameters, and the same hyperparameters were chosen for all models.
-We update both the weights of the encoder and a classification head, as we do for single-label classification.
+We fine-tune all parameters of the model, as we do for single-label classification.
 We use binary cross-entropy loss to reflect multi-label classification.
 We used the R21578 dataset for hyperparameter tuning and transferred the best hyperparameters to the other datasets.
-In practice, it has been observed that when using a larger batch, the quality of the model, as evaluated by its capacity to generalize, degrades \citep{NEURIPS2020_f3f27a32}.
+In practice, it has been observed that when using a larger batch, the quality of the model, as evaluated by its capacity to generalize, degrades~\cite{NEURIPS2020_f3f27a32}.
 In the pre-experiments with R21578, we found that small batch sizes are preferable for fine-tuning these models.
 We used a linearly decaying learning rate of $5 \cdot 10^{-5}$ with a batch size of $4$ for all data sets.
 We truncate all inputs to $512$ tokens.
 We fine-tune the models on the datasets for either $15$ or $5$ epochs for multi-label training.
 DBPedia-298 and GoEmotions had the best results with $5$ epochs as the validation loss increases in subsequent iterations.
 For multi-label classification, we use a threshold of $\lambda=0.5$ after pre-experiments with $0.2$ and $0.5$.
 As in the single-label case, we again use the uncased versions of the language models for our experiments.
-For HBGL, we use the hyperparameter values reported by \citet{hbgl}.
+For HBGL, we use the hyperparameter values reported in the original work~\cite{hbgl}.

+\textit{Training gMLP/aMLP:} We use the same architecture as described in the single-label setup.
+Pre-experiments on the R21578 dataset have revealed $10^{-4}$ as the most suitable learning rate.
+The use of different learning-rate schedulers (linear decay, reduction on the plateau) was investigated, but we found the best results with a constant learning-rate schedule.
+We trained for $300$ epochs with a batch size of $32$ across all datasets except for Econbiz, where, due to the larger size of the dataset, we scale down our epoch count to $50$ and set the batch size to $64$.
+We collect results with a threshold of $\lambda=0.2$ and $\lambda=0.5$ and find that $0.5$ leads to better results for gMLP and aMLP.

 \textit{Training HiAGM:} For hierarchical multi-label classification, we use HiAGM-TP, the best-performing variant of HiAGM with GCN as a structural encoder.
-We used the hyperparameters given in the original study \citep{zhou-etal-2020-hierarchy}: a batch size of $64$ with a learning rate of $10^{-4}$.
+We used the hyperparameters given in the original study \cite{hiagm}: a batch size of $64$ with a learning rate of $10^{-4}$.
 We train HiAGM for 300 epochs with early stopping based on validation loss with patience of 50 epochs.
-We experimented with a threshold of $\lambda=0.5$ to $\lambda=0.2$ and found that $0.5$ is preferable.
+We experimented with a threshold of $\lambda=0.5$ to $\lambda=0.2$ in steps of $1/10$ and found that $0.5$ is preferable.